Evolvera

 Two weeks before launch, switch focus from building to verifying.
 This phase is where MVPs either become products or become demos that nobody can actually use.

 Testing: at minimum, manual QA of the happy path on three browsers and two phone sizes.
 Auth, payments, and the core flow get the most attention.
-We don't write extensive unit tests at MVP stage — see our testing strategy approach for MVPs — but the critical paths get end-to-end tests with Playwright.
+We don't write extensive unit tests at MVP stage — the goal is confidence in the critical paths, not 100% coverage — but those critical paths get end-to-end tests with Playwright, because an auth or checkout bug on day one costs you the exact early users you can least afford to lose.

-Launch checklist non-negotiables: error tracking (Sentry), uptime monitoring (BetterStack or similar), a status page if you're charging money, GDPR-compliant cookie banner if you have EU traffic, basic SEO (meta tags, sitemap, robots.txt, Open Graph), and a working unsubscribe link in every email.
+For the full pre-flight list, we keep a running MVP launch checklist, but the non-negotiables are: error tracking (Sentry), uptime monitoring (BetterStack or similar), a status page if you're charging money, a GDPR-compliant cookie banner if you have EU traffic, basic SEO (meta tags, sitemap, robots.txt, Open Graph), and a working unsubscribe link in every email.
 Skip these at your peril.

 Step 8: Launch, measure, and decide what's next